microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ```

 When enabling the Verity feature, it is recommended that overlays are applied to
-the following paths to maintain proper service functionality.
+the following paths to ensure proper service functionality, provided that your
+image has the relevant services enabled.

 | Path            | Properties                                 | Services Unblocked                                                            |
 | --------------- | ------------------------------------------ | ----------------------------------------------------------------------------- |